 Your chosen agent should have the knowledge and area-expertise to nail down the perfect asking price for your property, so consult them first.

-You can also do your own due diligence by looking into property and market reports to get an idea what your property's worth.
-You can get a property or market report from NAB, free of charge.
+You can also do your own due diligence by looking into property and market reports to get an idea of what your property's worth.
+You can get a property or market report from NAB, free of charge, opens in new window.